School shuts during first week back from summer as classrooms flooded - here's when it will re-open

 and live on Freeview channel 276

-Pupils of Purbrook Park School in Waterlooville were unable to go in for lessons yesterday (Wednesday, September 6) and the school remains closed today.
+Pupils of Purbrook Park School in Waterlooville were sent home and unable to go in for lessons yesterday (Wednesday, September 6) and the school remains closed today.
 The water supply has been shut off and repairs are underway, with a view to re-opening on Friday.

-NOW READ: Here 28 Ofsted ratings for secondary schools in Portsmouth, Fareham, Waterlooville, Emsworth and Purbrook

 A Hampshire County Council spokesman said: “Unfortunately, a leak under a floor at Purbrook Park Secondary School has caused flooding in some classrooms and led to the water supply having to be shut off.
 As a result, the school was closed on Wednesday to all students and will remain closed today (Thursday), to enable repairs to be carried out.